bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**How to answer salary expectations?

 > **_⚫_**“What are you salary expectations?” can be a daunting question.
-If talking about money wasn’t uncomfortable enough already, most job seekers worry that proposing the “wrong number” would cost them the job — or land them a job offer with a disappointing salary.
+If talking about money wasn't uncomfortable enough already, most job seekers worry that proposing the “wrong number” would cost them the job — or land them a job offer with a disappointing salary.
 Not great.

 ---

 ### Follow up ?????

-> **_⚫_**Depending on how many rounds of interviews you’ve gone through, you may feel differently about how close you are to getting the job.
+> **_⚫_**Depending on how many rounds of interviews you've gone through, you may feel differently about how close you are to getting the job.
 The closer you get to the end of the hiring process, the more likely it is for you to start feeling anxious due to higher expectations.
 As a result, you may be eager to follow up with the hiring manager regarding your interview results.
-With that said, there’s a fine line between showing your eager attitude and coming off as desperate.
+With that said, there's a fine line between showing your eager attitude and coming off as desperate.

 > **_⚫_**Before we get to the types of follow up emails you should send out, make sure to ask the hiring manager about when you can expect to hear back from them about next steps.
-This information will help you decide when it’s appropriate to follow up down the line.
+This information will help you decide when it's appropriate to follow up down the line.

 > **_⚫_**There are four types of follow up emails you should send at different times after the interview: Thank you email, checking-in email, second follow up email, final follow up email.